ACCESSIBILITY STATEMENT FOR BANGOR UNIVERSITY

 We work to achieve and maintain the AA standards of the Web Content Accessibility Guidelines (WCAG) 2.1.
 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-- Older PDF documents aren’t fully accessible to screen reader software.
-In July 2020 the Ally tool was added to Blackboard making it easier for students to request accessible versions of older PDF’s that may be in Blackboard .
+- Older PDF documents are not fully accessible to screen reader software.
+In July 2020, the Ally tool was added to Blackboard making it easier for students to request accessible versions of older PDF’s that may be in Blackboard;

-- We are unable to offer automatic machine captioning for our Welsh medium videos as the technology to perform this process does not exist yet.
-To caption each Welsh medium video would require a translator to human caption each video and doing so would be a disproportionate burden to our current services.
-Viewers requiring captions on videos, English or Welsh medium, that do not contain captions (or who require increased accuracy) should use the contact details on this page to request this.
+- We are unable to offer automatic machine captioning for our Welsh medium videos as the technology to perform this process is not available yet.
+To caption each Welsh medium video would require a translator to human caption each video and doing so would be a disproportionate burden to our current services;

-- Live Blackboard Collaborate video streams don’t have captions
+- Live Blackboard Collaborate video streams do not have captions;

 If we have failed to identify a barrier, please contact us.